robsalasco/homebrew-libpostal/README.md

 # libpostal's homebrew repo

 libpostal is a powerful tool to normalize address using NLP around the world.
-If you are working like me with messy data (as always here in Chile) it will be very useful to process massive datasets.

 ## What is this?